Team-five-code-fellows/Prep/README.md

 - Falashade: Good with Organization and keeping postive attitude
 - Gina: Great with Backend coding and visuals

-These strengths can be best utilized by working together and pairing up the talent to best accomplish our tasks.
+These strengths can be best utilized by leaning on each others strengths and pairing up the talent to best accomplish our tasks.

-We want to improve in public speaking, mastering the craft, and knowing the customer needs.

-We plan to approach the work day by utilizing the Trello board for organization and having a stand up meeting every morning to organize.
+We plan to approach the work day by utilizing the Trello board for organization and having a three meetings day to stay on top of tasks and any concerns.

 ## Conflict Plan